Metropolitan Opera House (Philadelphia): History

 The Philadelphia Operatic Society also used the house during and after the Met's tenure, through 1924.
 After the Met returned to performing at the Academy of Music for the 1920-1921 opera season, the MOH became the home of the Philadelphia Civic Opera Company until 1928.
 The Philadelphia Grand Opera Company and the Philadelphia La Scala Opera Company, two companies that primarily performed at the Academy of Music, also occasionally performed there during the 1920s and 1930s.
 The MOH was also host to many traveling productions by opera companies from other cities.
 The last opera production mounted at the MOH was a double billing of Cavalleria rusticana and Pagliacci under the baton of Aldo Franchetti, presented by the Chicago Grand Opera Company on May 5, 1934.

 By 1920, while still being used as a performing venue for operas, the house began presenting silent films to the public.
 It remained a cinema venue after the MOH stopped presenting operas.
 In April 1922, J.F Rutherford gave the first radio broadcast from the Metropolitan Opera House to an estimated 50,000 people on the discourse "Millions Now Living Will never Die".

 On July 14, 1939, a crowd of 6,000 supporters, including 200 active members of the Philadelphia Police Department with German Nazi sympathies, filled the Met to hear the radical anti-Jewish preacher Father Charles Coughlin commission John F. Cassidy to lead his new pro-fascist Christian Front organization.

 In the late 1930s, the MOH became a ballroom and in the 1940s a sports promoter bought the venue, covered the orchestra pit with flooring so basketball, wrestling, and boxing could take place.
-This venture closed after attendance waned following a decline in the quality of the surrounding neighborhood.
+The Eastern Pennsylvania Basketball League's Philadelphia Lumberjacks played many of the home games at the Opera House during the 1946-1947 season.
+The venture to bring sports to the Opera House closed after attendance waned following a decline in the quality of the surrounding neighborhood.
 In 1954, the building was sold and became a church.